DianaOlympos/jekyll_softwaremaxims/_unpublished/2023-03-08-SSR-Browser-Wishlist.md

 Make it efficient by supporting it in the `link` elements, so that it can be loaded fast, instead of depending on `@import`

+TODO: I think this is partially shipped in the CSSWG standard, need to check

 ## Get the maths functions out of WD

+they are now mostly implemented and if they are not, fuck the vendors.

+Make it official

 ## Fetch maps